The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process. We hope that you find it useful.

 Basically, a Neighbourhood Plan is:

-However, it should be noted that the NP should complement the LP and provide additional policies to support the aims of the LP.
+However, it should be noted that the NP should complement the Local Plan and provide additional policies to support the aims of the Local Plan.
 At present the LP defines the settlement boundary of Braishfield which accepts that certain development within that area is acceptable in principle, but that the majority of development outside the settlement boundary is not acceptable.
 The NP will seek to complement the LP by reinforcing these policies where appropriate.

 How will the Neighbourhood Plan be created?